The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 To further equip students with real world experience, each student admitted into this programme will be offered an internship opportunity in an organization or a company, including:

 Free professional organic certification and inspector training by the International Organic Inspectors Association is offered to enable graduates to carry out organic inspections worldwide.

 Students can join the Student Exchange Programme and study outside of Hong Kong for one semester or one academic year with numerous exchange partners located throughout the world.
-Moreover, the Department’s overseas summer exchange programmes serve as an invaluable platform for students’ exploration on nature and for acquiring relevant hands-on research and working experience.
+Moreover, the Department’s overseas summer exchange programmes serve as an invaluable platform for students to learn about international bioresource management practices and for acquiring relevant hands-on research and working experience.